Medidata Blog

 Sponsors, sites, and technology providers are responsible for encouraging the industry to collaborate and develop effective ways to meet patients where they are.
 In addition to the obvious items in the protocol, the cost to patients for things like taking time off of work and providing daycare for their children needs to be understood and compensated accordingly.

 Research patients are, firstly, humans who thrive on being cared for and heard.
-As organizations in research and healthcare, our intention is not only to recruit participants but also to retain those clinical trial patients throughout the study duration.
+As organizations in research and healthcare, our intention is not only to recruit patients but also to retain those clinical trial patients throughout the study duration.
 The concept of patient burden as it relates to study budgets lets us maintain a mindset of patient-centricity, from the earliest stages of financial planning.

 Focus Clinical Trial Sites on Patient Care, Not Administrative Tasks